Commander-in-Chief, Western Approaches: History

 On 19 November 1942, Admiral Max Horton replaced Admiral Noble; Horton then was Commander-in-Chief until Western Approaches Command closed on 15 August 1945.

 Horton’s leadership played a vital role in the final defeat of the U-boat menace.
 Horton used the increasing number of escorts that were available to the command to organize "support groups" that were used to reinforce convoys that came under attack.
 Unlike the regular escort groups, the support groups were not directly responsible for the safety of any particular convoy.
 This freedom gave them much greater tactical flexibility, allowing the support groups to detach ships to hunt submarines spotted by reconnaissance or picked up by high-frequency direction finding (HF/DF).
 In situations where the regular escorts would have had to return to their convoy, the support groups were able to persist in hunting a submarine for many hours until it was forced to the surface.

 The Western Approaches Tactical Unit (WATU) was also based in Western Approaches HQ and was located in the top floor of the original Exchange Buildings on the opposite side of Exchange Square to Derby House.
 The unit was commanded by Captain Gilbert Roberts and was staffed almost entirely by women.

 Museum

-The reinforced central core of the command bunker at Derby House proved too costly to demolish, and so whilst the rest of the building has been converted to modern offices, the bunker has been restored as a museum, open to the public.
+The reinforced central core of the command bunker at Derby House proved too costly to demolish, and so whilst the rest of the building has been converted to modern offices, the bunker has been restored as a museum, open to the public since 1993.
 The areas open to visitors are only a small part of the original complex.
 The museum is known as the Western Approaches Museum.